neok/oioi-documentation/docs/calls/user_block_rfid.rst

         then token is used for authentication instead of a password.

 rfid
-    The RFID of the user that should be blocked (string).
+    The RFID (UID) of the user that should be blocked (string).

+    .. important:: - An RFID must have a length of 8, 14 or 20 characters.
+                     If necessary, the RFID must be zero-padded on the left.

+                   - It should be read from left to right using big-endian format.

+                   - All characters must be upper-case.

 Response
 --------